Update: ‘Safety’ section added.

 SAIC-owned MG Motor has developed an electric vehicle that is more advanced and premium than the MG ZS EV, despite the car’s lower price positioning—the MG Mulan.
-The company offers the new electric hatchback as the MG4 EV in the UK and as the MG4 Electric in the EU markets.
+The company offers the new electric hatchback as the MG4 EV in the UK and Ireland and as the MG4 Electric in other overseas markets.

 At the MG4 EV’s European launch held on September 13, 2022, Camille Caux, Product Manager, MG Motor France, revealed that it will be available in two more variants in the future, one with a longer range and another with higher performance.
-We are calling these variants ‘Touring’ and ‘Sport,’ respectively, for ease of understanding until MG’s marketing team reveals their actual names.
-Here’s what all we know about the upcoming variants and the standard MG4 EV.
+These variants have since been launched, and here’s what we know about the MG4 family.

 MG4 Design